Historical Places in Sindh

 A real image from Kotdigi Qilla entrance.
 The front door has huge protective iron nails from elephant attack.
 The door is situated in a 45 degree turn to avoid a straight army attach.

 While taking this photo a bullock cart was captured in the photo which was passing accidentally through as a part of their regular travel to local town.
-Similar bullock cart was in use in Mohen-jo- daro about 2500 BC years <click here to see the image>Amazingly a Pajero jeep was parked at the entrance of fort, which can be seen in the shadow of fort.
+Similar bullock cart was in use in Mohen-jo- daro about 2500 BC years <click here to see the image>.
+Amazingly a Pajero jeep was parked at the entrance of fort, which can be seen in the shadow of fort.
 This shows a historical display of modern machine and ancient Mohen-jo-daro civilization both in practice.

 The Mohen-jo-daro civilization borrowed some of the basic cultural elements from Kot Dijians.
 They decoration designs, such as the "fish scale " intersecting circles and the piped leaf pattern were all evolved from the Kot Dijian decorated elements like the horizontal and wavy lines, loops and simple triangular patterns.
 There is, however, no proof yet of the place or the region from where these Kot Dijians arrived in The Indus Valley.
 There is so much to see and explore that tourists and researchers find themselves lost in a never ending excursion of a rich archaeological past.